North American League

 Prize Money: Minimum prize money as required by the League must be awarded, as published in the prize list.
 Each division has specific requirements for combining classes.

-Nominating Fee: An entry competing in a North American League qualifying class may not be charged a nominating fee, nor may a separate nominating fee (Open Speed Exempt) be charged for the North American League qualifying class.
+Nominating Fee: An entry competing only in a North American League qualifying class may not be charged a nominating fee, nor may a separate nominating fee (Low Jr/AO Jumper Exempt) be charged for the North American League qualifying class.

 Jumper: Shows may offer a combined class in their prize list using the adult prize money and entry fee requirements.
 Shows offering separate classes may combine if there are fewer than 20 entries in both the Children’s and Adult Jumper Classics one hour prior to the start of the first of these classes.
 Prize Money and Entry fee will be as stated in the prize list for the North American League Adult Classic.
 For year-end points, the League office will place each section separately with points awarded as if separate classes were held.
 Show must include original class sheets for split classes with results so that year-end points may be awarded in the correct section.